Department of Labor Logo United States Department of Labor

 • (312) 353-1138

-County Employment and Wages in Nebraska — Third Quarter 2025
+County Employment and Wages in Nebraska — Fourth Quarter 2025

-Among the three largest counties in Nebraska, employment was highest in Douglas (341,400) in September 2025.
-Together, the three largest counties accounted for 59.1 percent of total covered employment within the state.
-Nationwide, the 372 largest counties comprise 73.2 percent of total covered employment in the United States.
+Douglas County (343,300) had the highest employment level in Nebraska in December 2025.
+Together, the three largest counties accounted for 59.2 percent of total covered employment within the state.
+Nationwide, the 372 largest counties comprise 73.4 percent of total covered employment in the United States.
 (Large counties and county equivalents are those with annual average employment levels of 75,000 or more in 2024.)

-Employment and wage levels (but not over-the-year changes) are also available for the 90 small counties in Nebraska, defined as having employment below 75,000 in 2024.
+Employment and wage levels (but not over-the-year changes) are also available for the 90 smaller counties in Nebraska, defined as having employment below 75,000 in 2024.
 (See table 2.)
 Wage levels in 89 of the 90 smaller counties were below the national average.
-Stanton reported the highest average weekly wage ($1,592).
-Hooker reported the lowest average weekly wage ($612) in the state.
+Stanton reported the highest average weekly wage ($1,828) in the state.
+Keya Paha reported the lowest average weekly wage ($664).

 Map 1.
-Average weekly wages by county in Nebraska, third quarter 2025
+Average weekly wages by county in Nebraska, fourth quarter 2025

 Additional statistics and other information